amannirala13/Arduino-NodeJS-360-Video-Player/README.md

 Finally,

-- Start your localhost with the index.html, the NodeJS server and arduino programmed and connected to the serial port.
+- Start your localhost with the index.html, make sure the NodeJS server is  running, arduino is programmed and connected to the serial port.
 - Wait for the socket connection to establish.
-- Once that is done, you are ready to go.
+- Once that is done, you are ready to go!

 # Gallery